Your life as a truck driver, whether you’re a brand new trucker, a seasoned pro, or somewhere in between, is not an easy one.

 Drivers have always been fiercely independent by nature, with their own strong views on matters…… not really a job prerequisite, but it’s a quality in people that draws them to the lifestyle.

 Truckers were thought of as ‘heroes of the highway’.
-With the unique CB language, trucking style music, and epic trucker movies, this group were thought of as having a culture of their own!
-However, the public image of the trucker has changed.
-Although still a minority in the driver pool, more and more gals are getting behind the wheel.
+With the unique CB language, the epic and unforgettable CB Radio, trucking style music, and epic trucker movies, this group were thought of as having a culture of their own!

 Although driver training schools and programs teach the skills necessary to obtain a CDL, they don’t teach everything.
 The old school truckers are a wealth of information for new drivers.
 Sadly, however, these older, experienced drivers are becoming more and more rare in the trucking industry.

 The life of a truck driver is not an easy one.
 It is a life like no other job or career.

 Truck driving is a job with it’s rewards and it’s a job with some serious challenges.

 One of the biggest hurdles of being successful as a truck driver, is to know what the job is really like…. the day to day happenings and events you can expect and some things you’ll need to know for your job.

 Log books are a fact of life for the professional driver.
 In the past number of years, electronic logging device systems are being implemented.
 We compare these two very different systems of tracking the driver’s day.
 Although, we’re seeing more and more of these ELD’S in the industry, truckers seem to have mixed views of the electronic log system.